Email Domain Blacklist Checker

 Frequently asked questions

 My domain is clean but emails still go to spam — why?
 Blacklist status is one factor.
-Others include: low sender reputation at the specific provider (Gmail, Outlook), missing or weak DMARC/SPF/DKIM, sending to stale addresses that trigger spam traps, or low engagement rates causing the provider to filter you.
-Use the companion Domain Security Scanner to rule out active malware or phishing associations.
+Others include low sender reputation at the specific provider, missing DKIM, sending to stale addresses that trigger spam traps, or low engagement rates.
+Use the Domain Security Scanner to rule out active malware or phishing associations.

 Can I check multiple domains at once?